Latin-School-robotics/LSOC-Freight-Frenzy/README.md

 2. Object oriented programing

 If you do not feel comfortable with one or both of these concepts, I'd highly recomend checking out a few tutorials before proceeding.
+You can either do a codeacademy course, or check out these two tutorials on [Java]("https://www.youtube.com/watch?v=eIrMbAQSU34") and [OOP]("https://www.youtube.com/watch?v=cXj1hHdMNk4")

 Next, follow this tutorial to learn how to use [Android Studio](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Android-Studio-Tutorial)